pcsg/pcsg-steem-blockchain-parser/README.md

 ### Docker

+**Step 1** Database
+Create a database on a database server (your docker containers must be able to connect to it) Execute the `sql/createTables.sql` SQL-Queries to create the databases table structure

+**Step 2** Docker container
 We provide a docker container for ease of use.
 Change the environment variables and run the following command to get the container up and running.
 ```